Inter-shore exchanges: cooperating to meet Mediterranean agricultural and food challenges

 9:00 AM – 9:15 AM: Opening

-• Representative of the Luxor Governorate [to be confirmed]
+• representative of the Luxor Governorate [to be confirmed]

 • Oumaima Jaoudi, Tunisian farmer from the AACC-Med inter-shore exchange